-So, if you don’t want to be perceived as weak or lacking substance, next time you speak on the phone or in-person; before you even open your mouth, stand up straight, ‘own’ the space on which you stand, and speak confidently.
+So, if you don’t want to be perceived as weak or lacking substance, the next time you speak on the phone or in person; before you even open your mouth, stand up straight, ‘own’ the space on which you stand, and speak confidently.
 Your mindset needs to be,

 “I know my stuff and these people need to hear it”